PowerLoom/pooler/README.md

 If you're a developer, you can follow [this](https://github.com/PowerLoom/deploy#instructions-for-code-contributors) for a more hands on approach.

+**Note** - RPC usage is highly use case specific.
+If your use case is complicated and needs to make a lot of RPC calls, it is recommended to run your own RPC node instead of using third party RPC services as it can get costly.

 ## Development Instructions
 These instructions are needed if you're planning to run the system using `build-dev.sh` from [deploy](https://github.com/PowerLoom/deploy).